-The College of Business Administration generally does not offer an applicant admission without a GMAT score.
-If you have a non-business undergraduate degree and have not yet taken the GMAT, you could enroll as a non-degree student, which allows you to take up to nine (9) credit hours of Gateway or Foundation coursework while you prepare for the GMAT.
+The College of Business Administration generally does not offer an applicant admission without a standardized test score.
+If you have a non-business undergraduate degree and have not yet taken a standardized test, you could enroll as a non-degree student, which allows you to take up to nine (9) credit hours of Gateway or Foundation coursework while you prepare for your standardized test.
 However, please note that degree-seeking students have priority for enrolling in classes.
 This non-degree option is limited to domestic students.

 The University of Akron

 International Students, and even some permanent residents, are expected to show proof of proficiency in English.
 This can be done by providing acceptable scores on the Test of English as Foreign Language (TOEFL) or International English Language Testing System (IELTS) or through testing available at The University of Akron English Language Institute (ELI).
 Those who do not meet the expected minimum scores of 79 on the TOEFL or 6.5 on the IELTS could apply for a conditional admission to study English at the UA-ELI.

 - TOEFL minimum scores of 79 Internet Based Test or 550 Paper-Based Test

 - IELTS minimum sore of 6.5 on the IELTS